spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

-The arguments are: the order of phaser (an integer value, it represents the number of all-pass filters in chain, 4 to 2000, the better is 8, the bigger the number the slower is algorithm), an lfo for phase sweeps (depth is in range acoustic waves, something around 5000 is good start, the rate is something between 0 and 20 Hz), amount of feedback, the balance between pure and processed signals, the input signal.
+The arguments are: the order of phaser (an integer value, it represents the number of all-pass filters in chain, 4 to 2000, the better is 8, the bigger the number the slower is algorithm), an LFO for phase sweeps (depth is in range acoustic waves, something around 5000 is good start, the rate is something between 0 and 20 Hz), amount of feedback, the balance between pure and processed signals, the input signal.